-Globally, about 80% of plastic pollution comes from terrestrial sources and approximately four million tonnes of plastic waste enters the sea via rivers every year, yet little is known about the extent of this pollution and the understanding of it’s origin.
+Globally, about 80% of plastic pollution comes from terrestrial sources and approximately four million tonnes of plastic waste enter the sea via rivers every year, yet little is known about the extent of this pollution and the understanding of its origin.

 Working in partnership with 17 other organisations from across France and England, Westcountry Rivers Trust is proud to be a part of the Preventing Plastic Pollution (PPP) project.

 This seeks to understand and reduce the impacts of plastic pollution in the marine environment.